UdeS-CoBIUS/GenePredictionReviewBenchmark/README.md

 <pre><code> git clone https://github.com/UdeS-CoBIUS/GenePredictionReviewBenchmark.git</code></pre>

 * Step 2: Install the prerequisites tools and make sure they are working
+    * ``Àugustus``.
+You can install it using the following command.
+Afterwards, you can run `which augustus` — if the installation was successful, it should display the path to the tool, typically something like `/usr/bin/augustus`.
+    <pre><code> sudo apt install augustus augustus-data augustus-doc </code></pre>

     * <a href="https://github.com/weberlab-hhu/Helixer?tab=readme-ov-file">``Helixer``</a>.
     Due to the deprecated of the module tensorflow-addons, please, consider the following command after installation of ``Helixer``.
     <pre><code> mv utils/HelixerModel.py Helixer/helixer/prediction/. </code></pre>